-The minimum distance to combustible materials should be 150mm to the sides of the stove.
+The minimum distance to combustible materials should be 500mm at the back of the stove and 150mm to the sides of the stove.
 Adjacent walls should be of suitable non-combustible construction, preferably brickwork.
 Make sure that there is a gap between an uninsulated flue pipe and any combustible material.
-This gap must be at least 3 x the outside diameter of the flue pipe (450mm for 6" single wall flue pipe), or 1.5 x the flue diameter (225mm for 5" single wall flue pipe) to non combustible surface.
-A minimum clearance of 80mm around the sides the stove is recommended to allow for air movement and heat from the stove to enter the room.
+This gap must be at least 3 x the outside diameter of the flue pipe (375mm for 5" single wall flue pipe), or 1.5 x the flue diameter (375mm for 5" single wall flue pipe) to non combustible surface.
+A minimum clearance of 80mm around the sides and back of the stove is recommended to allow for air movement and heat from the stove to enter the room.